 John Bailey is a professional knife thrower I met in Solingen, Germany.
 He was visiting the factory where two throwing knives that he designed (the Tan-Kri and the Starlight), are manufactured.
 And on this occasion, he taught me his throwing technique which I think is very easy to learn, efficient and elegant.

-The grip (Explanation for right-handers):
+The grip (Instructions for right-handers):

 Hold the knife like you would a hammer, just put your thumb onto the narrow side of the knife (see picture).
 This is called a modified hammer grip.
 Now pull the knife out of your hand, until only your little finger still touches it.
 This facilitates the release and such stabilizes the flight.